Skip to content

 • Providing a photo of an alternate item if a customer orders something out of stock

-But compared to SMS, MMS is also powerful when used for marketing campaigns.
+Compared to SMS, MMS is powerful when it’s used for marketing campaigns.
 Multimedia content can help you grab customers’ attention fast when you send:

 • New product or service announcements